sonu7524/Quiz-app/README.md

 ## Contact

-For any inquiries or feedback, please contact the project creator at your.email@example.com.
+For any inquiries or feedback, please contact the project creator at sonudaryani135@gmail.com.

----

-Feel free to customize the README further with specific instructions, additional features, or any other relevant information about your Quizine project.